asmaaAli0/Industry-Classification-NLP/README.md

 # Flask API
 ### I used Flask API to create a RESTful API for my model.
 The Model is not recompiled or trained each request, it just predicts upon the given data in request.

 **Flask** is a web framework for Python, meaning that it provides functionality for building web applications, including managing HTTP requests and rendering templates.
-In this section, we will create a basic Flask application.
-In later sections, we’ll add to this application to create our API.
-Don’t worry if you don’t understand each individual line of code yet—explanations will be forthcoming once you have this initial version of the application working.